rubymonsters/ruby-for-beginners/source/08-built_in_classes/01-numbers.md

 ```

 <p class="hint">
-Mathmatical operations result in a floating point number except if all numbers used are integer numbers.
+Mathematical operations result in a floating point number except if all numbers used are integer numbers.
 </p>

 This is, for example, important when you do a division (`/` means "divide by"):